dzhavat/css-flexbox-cheatsheet/README.md

 Besides the `Open CSS Flexbox Cheatsheet` link in the hover popup, there’s also an image shown for each flexbox property.
 This aims to make it easier to understand how each property works without opening the cheatsheet.

-Most properties now also have interactive demos which can help you see how each value works.
+Most properties now also have interactive playgrounds which can help you see how each value works.

 Works with the following file types: